|

 cameras will automatically shoot with the more open aperture settings anyway.

-For black & white shots, best
+For black & white shots,

 Framing

 work.
-I carry three lenses, 28-80mm zoom, 75-300mm zoom and 50mm macro for close-up
+I carried three lenses, 28-80mm zoom, 75-300mm zoom and 50mm macro for close-up

 and a backup.
 28mm wide angle is sufficient to squeeze in a 39-in. barrel

 musket without standing on a chair.
-All three
+All

 auto-focus lenses

-are interchange- able on my two Canon EOS bodies.
+were interchange able on Canon EOS bodies.

 Flash